dan-r-mount/sport-court-booker/README.md

 ### 3. Enable GitHub Actions
 1. Go to the "Actions" tab in your repository
-2. You should see the "Tennis Court Booking" workflow
+2. You should see the "Sport Court Booking" workflow
 3. Click "Enable workflow"

-The GitHub Actions workflow will now automatically run at 4:34 AM UTC (5:34 AM BST/GMT) on Thursdays and Saturdays, with a random delay between 5:45 AM and 6:40 AM BST/GMT for the actual booking attempt.
+The GitHub Actions workflow will now automatically run at the scheduled times with a random delay between 10 and 30 seconds for the actual booking attempt.

 ## Email Notifications